Ulli Lommel: Career

 Lommel started his cinematic career as an actor in the early 1960s.
 One of his first film roles was in Russ Meyer's Fanny Hill, in which he starred alongside Italian actress Letícia Román.
 In 1969, he appeared in Rainer Werner Fassbinder's directorial debut Love Is Colder Than Death.
 The movie, an existentialist film noir, received a shocked and confused response at the Berlin International Film Festival in 1969, but the cast as an ensemble would go on to win an award at the German Film Awards in 1970.

 In 1971, Fassbinder's surrealist western Whity, which Lommel produced and starred in the leading role, won several German Film Awards (the German Oscars).
 Shot in Almería, Spain, in the summer of 1970, the shoot was so tumultuous and grueling that it became the source of inspiration for the subsequent Fassbinder film, Beware of a Holy Whore.
 Beware of a Holy Whore was a postmodern analysis of Fassbinder's career. in which he used fourth wall methods to poke fun at the trials and tribulations of filmmaking.

 He starred in Fassbinder's The American Soldier (1970), World on a Wire (1973) and Chinese Roulette (1976) among others.
 Lommel's second film as director, The Tenderness of Wolves, which was produced by Fassbinder, was a drama about the murders of Fritz Haarmann.
 Haarmann was also the inspiration behind Fritz Lang's M. This was the feature which brought him to the attention of Andy Warhol, after the film was screened at a Chicago Film Festival.

 A very enthusiastic review was written by the renowned critic Vincent Canby in the New York Times which stated:"It is beautifully and enthusiastically performed and it doesn't contain a single superfluous or redundant camera movement.
 Like Mr. Fassbinder's own early films, 'Tenderness of the Wolves' is cryptic, tough-talking and swaggering in the manner of someone who means to shock his elders.
 Like the early Warhol work, "Tenderness of the Wolves" seems to be sending up everyone and everything, but, unlike the Warhol movies, it takes filmmaking—the possibilities of the discipline—with complete seriousness."

 The film was nominated at the 23rd Berlin International Film Festival for the Golden Bear.

 Lommel moved to the United States in 1977 and started working with Andy Warhol.
 He became fascinated with Warhol's artistic style.
 Lommel owned an array of Warhol's polaroid photographs and pop art pieces.
 Their friendship led to Warhol becoming involved with several of Lommel's films.
-He produced Cocaine Cowboys, a rock and roll western which starred Jack Palance.
-Warhol appeared in Lommel's Blank Generation (1980), a film which focused on the punk rock scene in New York City.
+In 1978, he directed Cocaine Cowboys, a rock and roll western which starred Jack Palance and Andy Warhol.
+Warhol also appeared in Lommel's Blank Generation (1980), a film which focused on the punk rock scene in New York City.
 It starred the punk icon Richard Hell and his band Richard Hell and the Voidoids.
 Several scenes were filmed in CBGB and offer an insight into the frenetic madness of the scene at the time.